Achard of Saint Victor

 Achard of Saint Victor (c.
 1100 – 29 March 1171) was a canon regular and abbot of the Abbey of St. Victor, Paris, and later Bishop of Avranches.
+By tradition he is honored as a Blessed by his fellow Canons Regular of St. Augustine.

 Life

 Achard is thought to have been born in England and educated in France, based on evidence from an early collection of Victorine epitaphs.
 Another theory is that he came from the noble Norman family of de Pertins of Domfront.